 Files in /var change often, unlike files in /usr.
 When a system crashes, it is more likely that a filesystem with recently modified files will become corrupt than a stable filesystem.
-To lessen the chance of the data in /usr becoming corrupted when a system crashes, it is kept on a separate partition.
+To lessen the chance of the data in /usr becoming corrupted when a system crashes, keep /usr on a separate partition.

+'''

-12. How would you mount an ISO image so that you could copy files from it without burning it to a CD?
+12. How would you mount an ISO image so you could copy files from it without burning it to a CD?

+'''